mermaid-js/mermaid/docs/stateDiagram.md

     s1 --> s2
 ```

-It is possieblt to add text to a transition.
+It is possible to add text to a transition.
+To describe what it represents.

 ```
 stateDiagram